dtinit/data-transfer-project/Documentation/Keys.md

 But this does mean that to run an instance of DTP you need to do some leg work to acquire and manage application credentials.
-We encourage all providers to keep up to date instructions about how acquire application credentials in each provider's directory.
+We encourage all providers to keep up to date instructions about how to acquire application credentials in each provider's directory.

 API keys usually are just the OAuth App Key and Secret for your app.
 But DTP supports